typelevel/typelevel.github.com/posts/2017-05-02-io-monad-for-cats.md

 What we need is a data type which allows us to encapsulate Scala-style side-effects in the form of a *pure* value, on which referential transparency holds and which we can compose using other well-defined abstractions, such as `Monad`.
 Scalaz defines two such data types which meet these criteria: `scalaz.effect.IO` and `scalaz.concurrent.Task`.
 But in practice, nearly everyone uses `Task` instead of `IO` because of its support for *asynchronous* effects.

 Cats does not define any such abstraction, and what's worse is the cats *ecosystem* also doesn't really provide any such abstraction.
 There are two `Task` implementations that are relatively commonly used with cats – namely, `monix.eval.Task` and `fs2.Task` – but these are not part of cats per se, nor are they deeply integrated into its abstraction hierarchy.
-Additionally, the proliferation of broadly equivalent options has led to confusion in the ecosystem, as well as some justifiable fear, uncertainty and doubt on the part of those evaluating cats as a potential dependency.
+Additionally, the proliferation of broadly equivalent options has led to confusion in the ecosystem, with middleware authors often forced to choose a solution for their end-users, and end-users uncertain as to which choice is "right".

 ## Introducing cats-effect